omahs/remix-project/apps/remix-ide/docs/remix_tutorials_github.md

 We are in the process of upgrading these tutorials to use the new Remix layout.

-In this repo there tutorials for all levels.
+In this repo there are tutorials for all levels.

 There are tutorials for specific remix functionalities like: